Hibiscus section Furcaria

 Hibiscus surattensis (2x; B) is shared between Africa, India and south east Asia.

-Four species are endemic to Asia.
-These are Hibiscus furcatus, which is native to India and Thailand, Hibiscus hispidissimus (8x; BG-- or BGWZ), which is an Indian species, also naturalised in South Africa, Hibiscus hoshiarpurensis, of northwest India, and Hibiscus radiatus (4x; AB), which is a recent allopolyploid hybrid between Hibiscus cannabinus and Hibiscus surratensis, originating in India, but now widely cultivated in the Old and New World tropics.
+Five species are endemic to Asia.
+These are Hibiscus furcatus, which is native to India and Thailand, Hibiscus hispidissimus (8x; BG-- or BGWZ), which is an Indian species, also naturalised in South Africa, Hibiscus hoshiarpurensis, of northwest India, Hibiscus radiatus (4x; AB), which is a recent allopolyploid hybrid between Hibiscus cannabinus and Hibiscus surratensis, originating in India, but now widely cultivated in the Old and New World tropics, and Sabdariffa pudukkottaiensis (no combination has been made in Hibiscus), of southeast India (Pudukkottai district of Tamil Nadu).
 Some African species (Hibiscus cannabinus, Hibiscus mastersianus, Hibiscus sabdariffa) are naturalised in India.

-Australia has 33 species, including the pantropical Hibiscus diversifolius and the naturalised Hibiscus sabdariffa.
+Australia has 35 species, including the pantropical Hibiscus diversifolius and the naturalised Hibiscus sabdariffa.
 Hibiscus meraukensis (6x; GJV) is found in northern Australia, New Guinea and the Moluccas.
-The 30 endemic species are Hibiscus aneuthe, Hibiscus aphelus (6x), Hibiscus arnhemensis (6x; GJV), Hibiscus bacalusius, Hibiscus byrnesii (6x; GJV), Hibiscus divaricatus (6x; GJV), Hibiscus fallax, Hibiscus forsteri, Hibiscus fryxellii (including var. mollis) (6x; GJV), Hibiscus graniticus, Hibiscus heterophyllus (6x), Hibiscus inimicus, Hibsicus kenneallyi, Hibiscus kirstyae, Hibiscus marenitensis (6x), Hibiscus menzeliae (6x; GJV), Hibiscus minutibracteolus (6x), Hibiscus petherickii, Hibiscus reflexus (6x), Hibiscus riceae, Hibiscus sankowskyorum, Hibiscus saponarius.
+The 31 endemic species are Hibiscus aneuthe, Hibiscus aphelus (6x), Hibiscus arnhemensis (6x; GJV), Hibiscus bacalusius, Hibiscus byrnesii (6x; GJV), Hibiscus cumingii, Hibiscus divaricatus (6x; GJV), Hibiscus fallax, Hibiscus forsteri, Hibiscus fryxellii (6x; GJV), Hibiscus graniticus, Hibiscus heterophyllus (6x), Hibiscus inimicus, Hibsicus kenneallyi, Hibiscus kirstyae, Hibiscus marenitensis (6x), Hibiscus menzeliae (6x; GJV), Hibiscus minutibracteolus (6x), Hibiscus mollis, Hibiscus petherickii, Hibiscus reflexus (6x), Hibiscus riceae, Hibiscus sankowskyorum, Hibiscus saponarius.
 Hibiscus splendens (6x; GJV), Hibiscus squarrulosus, Hibiscus stewartii, Hibiscus superbus (6x), Hibiscus symonii (6x; GJV), Hibiscus thegaleus, Hibiscus townsvillensis and Hibiscus zonatus (including Hibiscus mustiae).
 The status of Hibiscus sp.
 Barambah Creek and Hibiscus sp.
 Glen Geddes remains unclear.

 5 species are found in the Pacific Islands, 3 are of which are endemic: Hibiscus australensis to the Tubuai or Austral Islands;.
 Hibiscus brackenridgei (8x; GbJVU) is native to Hawaii, where it is the official state flower; and Hibiscus fijiensis (10x: CDEG-) to Fiji.
 Hibiscus furcellatus (4x: GP) is native to Hawaii, and to much of the Americas.
 Hibiscus diversifolius (8x; CDEG) has a pantropical distribution; in the Pacific it is found in New Caledonia, Vanuatu, Fiji, Niue, Norfolk and Lord Howe Islands, New Zealand, Revillagigedo and the Galapagos Islands.
 [4]